KousukeKun/laravel4-friendly-url/README.md

 <a name="copyright"></a>
 ## Copyright and License

-Eloquent-Sluggable was written by Colin Viebrock and released under the MIT License.
+Laravel4 Friendly Url was modify from Eloquent-Sluggable by Watee Wichiennit and released under the MIT License.
 See the LICENSE file for details.

-Copyright 2013 Colin Viebrock
+Copyright 2014 Watee Wichiennit